pingidentity/terraform-provider-pingdirectory/docs/resources/default_oauth_token_handler.md

 - `extension_class` (String) The fully-qualified name of the Java class providing the logic for the Third Party OAuth Token Handler.
 - `script_argument` (Set of String) The set of arguments used to customize the behavior for the Scripted OAuth Token Handler.
 Each configuration property should be given in the form 'name=value'.
 - `script_class` (String) The fully-qualified name of the Groovy class providing the logic for the Groovy Scripted OAuth Token Handler.
-- `type` (String) The type of OAuth Token Handler resource.
-Options are ['groovy-scripted', 'third-party']

 ### Read-Only